 Some dogs are better at this than others, in the same way that some people are more likely to run into a burning building without regard to their own safety, says ASPCA science advisor Stephen Zawistowski, PhD, a certified applied animal behaviorist.

 In other tales of people rescued by dogs, we may be giving the pets too much credit.
-The dog that wakes his owners by barking when a house catches fire may simply be frightened or upset and wants the owner to do something, Zawistowski says.
+The dog that wakes their owners by barking when a house catches fire may simply be frightened or upset and wants the owner to do something, Zawistowski says.

 “They’re not saying ‘Run, run, run.’
 They’re saying, ‘Wake up and save me, something bad is happening,’” Zawistowski says.
 “We have to put this into context ...
 We see a lot of cases where pets wake people up and there’s nothing wrong.”